openhwgroup/programs/verif/README.md

 So, specifying the Testplan for the addi instruction forces us to think about what the feature-under-test does, what we need to check to ensure its done properly and what stimulus and configuration needs to be covered to ensure the feature is tested under all penitent conditions.

 The template used for this project attempts to provide an easy-to-use format to capture and review this information for every feature in the design.
-## The CORE-V Verification Plan Template
+## HOWTO: The CORE-V Verification Plan Template
-The following sub-sections explain each of the columns in the template spreadsheet.
+The following sub-sections explain each of the columns in the [template spreadsheet](https://github.com/openhwgroup/core-v-docs/blob/master/verif/CV32E40P/VerificationPlan/CORE-V_VerifPlan_Template.xlsx).
 ### Requirement Location
 This is a pointer to the source Requirements document of the Features in question.
 It can be a standards document, such as the RISC-V ISA, or a micro-architecture specification.
 Please include a chapter or section number.
 ### Feature